-My modelling of the fiscal environment is based on that of Yitzhaki (1974).
-In particular, there are n taxpayers, each with an exogenous taxable income y (which is known by the taxpayer but not by the tax authority).
-The government levies a proportional income tax at marginal rate $\theta$ on declared income x.
+There are n taxpayers, each with an exogenous taxable income y (which is known by the taxpayer but not by the tax authority).
+The government levies a proportional income tax at marginal rate θ on declared income x.
 A proportion p of taxpayers are randomly selected for audit each year and, when performed, an audit detects a proportion q of the true level of undeclared tax.
-Taxpayers face a fine at rate f > 1 on all detected undeclared tax, giving an 'effective' fine rate of qf.
+Following Yitzhaki (1974), taxpayers face a fine at rate f > 1 on all detected undeclared tax.
+The 'effective' fine rate is therefore given by qf.